 San Mateo adopted a Sustainable Streets Plan in 2015, including a “Vision Zero” policy that commits to eliminating traffic deaths and severe injuries.
 Then Councilmember Joe Goethals said that “no loss of life is acceptable” and that safe streets shouldn’t take decades and decades to implement.

 Unfortunately, San Mateo has continued to experience traffic deaths and severe injuries, including a series of three pedestrian deaths and one critical injury over a recent five month period (one, two, three, four).
+In January 2026 Veronica Vasquez was killed while crossing the street (in the crosswalk during the walk signal) at 17th Ave & El Camino Real.

 “Safe Streets for San Mateo” aims to increase community awareness and support for traffic calming and pedestrian / bicycle infrastructure projects, so that we can make San Mateo a safe place for our children, seniors and everyone else that walks, bikes or drives in our city.